Carlton North: Demographics

 In the 2016 census, there were 6,300 people in Carlton North.
 The most common ancestries were English 24.6%, Australian 17.0%, Irish 12.4%, Scottish 9.2% and Italian 7.6%.
 70.0% of people were born in Australia.
 The next most common countries of birth were England 3.7%, New Zealand 3.1% and Italy 2.4%.
 77.1% of people spoke only English at home.
 Other languages spoken at home included Italian 4.5% and Greek 1.6%.
 The most common responses for religion were No Religion 54.3% and Catholic 18.9%.

 Commerce and culture

 The main commercial precincts in Carlton North are the strip on Rathdowne Street (called 'Rathdowne Village') and the northern end of Nicholson Street.
 The most notable businesses in the area include the original La Porchetta pizza restaurant (which has since become an Australia and New Zealand-wide franchise) and the Natural Tucker Bakery.

 In 2010 St Michael's Anglican Church celebrated its 125th anniversary.

-The Albanian Mosque in Carlton North is the oldest mosque in Melbourne, built by Albanian Australians in the late 1960s.
+The Albanian Mosque in Carlton North is the oldest mosque in Melbourne, built by Albanian Australians in the late 1960s.The Albanian Australian Islamic Society (AAIS) was founded in 1963.
+In addition to being a place of worship, the AAIS serves primarily as a cultural centre, offering religious education, youth programs (Youth Centre), and opportunities for the preservation of cultural heritage for the local Muslim community.

 Dancehouse, a centre for independent contemporary dance, is located on Princes Street in the former Carlton Hall.